Clostridium piliforme

-Clostridium piliforme is an anaerobic, motile, gram-negative bacterium.
+Clostridium piliforme is an anaerobic, motile, gram-positive bacterium.
 It is the causing agent of Tyzzer's disease in various mammals.

 Taxonomy

 C. piliforme was assigned to the genus Clostridium, where it was later ordered to the Cluster XIVb, being closely related to C. colinum.
 In 2013, it was proposed to be moved to the new genus "Tyzzerella" in the family of Lachnospiraceae.